Behind the Foundation

 We exist to connect people with life-saving information, tools, and support

-The Audenas Family Foundation was born from the hopes, heartbreak, and determination of everyday people—parents, siblings, and friends—who have lost loved ones to unexpected fentanyl overdoses.
-While each story is unique, they share two devastating truths: fentanyl was involved, and the deaths could have been prevented or at least made far less likely.
+While every family's story is unique, they share two devastating truths: fentanyl was involved, and the deaths could have been prevented or at least made far less likely.

 Our Mission